-David Wilkerson (1931-2011) was a Pentecostal pastor, evangelist, and a best-selling author.
-He was trained in at an Assemblies of God school and ministered in the denomination for over 35 years.
+David Wilkerson (1931-2011) was a Pentecostal pastor, evangelist, and best-selling author.
+He was trained at an Assemblies of God school and ministered in the denomination for over 35 years.
 So why did Wilkerson decide to leave the denomination in 1988?

 David Wilkerson left the Assemblies of God because their requirements for ordination were too strict.
 Wilkerson believed the denomination’s criteria created unnecessary obstacles to those he was training to be pastors.
 Wilkerson’s students didn’t have ministry degrees and were former drug abusers.

 Was Wilkerson’s departure from the Assemblies of God cordial or contentious?
 What denomination did Wilkerson join after leaving?
 Why were Wilkerson’s “visions” so controversial?
 Keep reading to learn more.

 See Assemblies of God vs. Church of God: What’s the Difference? to learn more.

 Wilkerson’s life-long ministry was to preach the gospel of Jesus Christ to the poor, addicted, and forgotten in society.
 He was known for taking risks and making sacrifices to reach those trapped in harmful and evil circumstances.

 Wilkerson is best known for his book The Cross and the Switchblade, which is based on his experience ministering to gangs in New York City, even though he was from a small town in Pennsylvania.
 He also started the addiction-recovery program Teen Challenge.